 Welcome!
 Learn about Our Community

 Welcome!
-We hope you will be numbered among those Orthodox Christians privileged to live in community with us — a rare and challenging opportunity.
-One of the enriching qualities of St Vladimir’s is the diversity of our student body — domestic and international, single and married, male and female, those fresh out of college and those with second careers, from multi-jurisdictions of the Orthodox Church in the U.S. and globally.
-What unites them is a common desire to be formed and shaped for service in Christ’s Church.
+We hope you will be numbered among those Orthodox Christians who live in community with us — a rare and challenging opportunity.
+One of the enriching qualities of St Vladimir’s is the diversity of our students: we are single and married, male and female, fresh out of college and coming from established careers, and from many Orthodox jurisdictions in the U.S. and abroad.
+We are united by our common desire to be formed and shaped for service in Christ’s Church.

 Our campus life takes into account families of students.
 We provide a wives’ program, "St. Juliana Society," that prepares clergy wives for co-ministry.
 We also have a weekly church school program, including a popular “Kid’s Café” held after Sunday Liturgies.
 Some of our campus children attend the Yonkers Public School system, but many are homeschooled.
 Stay-at-home campus moms may arrange with working moms to become caretakers for their children, thus benefiting both families.

 The seminary offers a variety of campus housing—from single dormitory rooms to our Lakeside Apartments.
 You can view photos of living arrangements, which are determined annually by the Associate Dean for Student Affairs.
 Better yet, please visit our campus during one of our biannual Open Houses.